 To ensure compliance with the requirements of DISMM, the CISO team is responsible for performing risk-based audits of key security areas.
 This task can also be assigned to the service desk which has access, technical knowledge, and independence to validate security.

-If budgets allow and contractual requirements dictate, an annual third party audit and ISO 27001 certification may be warranted.
+If budgets allow and contractual requirements dictate, an annual third party audit and ISO 27001 security program certification may be warranted.